-Lawrence King, a gender-transgressive 15-year-old, was shot and killed in 2008 by a 14-year-old classmate.
-His shooting followed a campaign of harassment by other students, who bullied him for dressing, sounding, and walking "like a fag" and "like a girl."
-During the murder trial, defense lawyers suggested that King's queer behavior made him the perpetrator, not the victim, of harassment.
+Leticia King, a transgender 15-year-old, was shot and killed in 2008 by a 14-year-old classmate.
+Her shooting followed a campaign of harassment by other students, who bullied Leticia for dressing, sounding, and walking "like a fag" and "like a girl."
+During the murder trial, defense lawyers suggested that King's queer behavior made her the perpetrator, not the victim, of harassment.
 Gender Studies specialist Gayle Salamon will discuss her work on this disturbing case and its aftermath, in particular how the media and public's confusion between sexual behavior and gender expression had significant consequences for the murder trial.

 Gayle Salamon is Assistant Professor of English and Charles H. McIlwain University Preceptor at Princeton University, where she was the Cotsen LGBT Postdoctoral Fellow in the Princeton Society of Fellows from 2005-2008.
 Her research interests include phenomenology, gender and queer theory, 20th century continental philosophy, psychoanalysis, and visual culture.